 When I have an idea or want something, there is nothing getting in my way, and I wanted to be an Ironman!
 After AC 70.3 I was hooked on triathlon racing.
 I was anxiously waiting to start training for my next goal, completing Ironman Lake Placid.
 I knew I needed some help and expertise to really go the distance and get the most out of my race, rather than piecing a plan together like I did for AC.
 This was something I didn’t want to wing and I knew it would require hours of work each week for my body to get there.
 So I hired a coach, Chris Draper ( who was referred to me by my good friend Hilary, who has stuck with me over the years)

 Training for an Ironman takes lots of time, sacrifice, and dedication.
 Training wasn’t always roses and butterflies.
 It was hard, grewling, time consuming and left you at times beaten up and bruised.
 Even though it was challenging, I have to say that I loved every minute of it.
 What doesn’t kill us makes us stronger and more badass.
 There is nothing in this world that compares to 15 hours of non stop physical activity and finally running down the shoot to the finish; where you here your name- Keri Mandell, you are an Ironman!!

-When you are ready to contribute, please visit my Go Fund Me page to donate!
+When you are ready to contribute, please visit my American Cancer Society page to donate!

 Donating through this site is simple, fast and totally secure.
 It is also the most efficient way to make a contribution!!
 NO donation is too small and every little bit helps.
 Thank you for your donation and for taking the time to read my story.
 I appreciate the support!